Another Word For SEE

 go out

-Verb : (intransitive) To be eliminated from a competition.
+Verb : To leave, especially a building.

 visualize